chenkenbio/SpliceBERT/README.md

 **Examples**:
-We provide a demo script to show how to use SpliceBERT though the official API of Huggingface transformers.
+We provide a demo script to show how to use SpliceBERT though the official API of Huggingface transformers in the first part of the following code block.
-Users can also use SpliceBERT with FlashAttention by replacing the official API with the custom API, as shown in the commented lines.
+Users can also use SpliceBERT with FlashAttention by replacing the official API with the custom API, as shown in the second part of the following code block.
-**Note that flash-attention requires autocast to be enabled**
+**Note that flash-attention requires automatic mixed precision (amp) mode to be enabled**

 Use SpliceBERT though the official API of Huggingface transformers:
 ```python